farm-ng/amiga-dev-kit/website/docs/examples/tool_control/README.md

 is in auto mode.
 This includes H-bridges and PTOs.
 Make sure the area is clear before running examples.

-Unlike autonomous motion control, you cannot visualize the tool commands when the Amiga dashboard is not in the `AUTO_ACTIVE` state.
 :::

 The [**Tool Control Example**](https://github.com/farm-ng/farm-ng-amiga/blob/main/py/examples/tool_control/main.py)